2018 Moscow–Constantinople schism: Russian invasion of Ukraine and other churches

 In October 2019, the Latvian Orthodox Autonomous Church (LAOC) became an officially registered church.
 LAOC split from the Latvian Orthodox Church (LOC-MP) and declared its loyalty to Ecumenical Patriarchate but was never recognized by it.

 On 27 December 2019, the Parliament of Montenegro passed a law which forces churches to prove their ownership over property gained before 1920 which was linked to the plans of the government to establish a Montenegrin Orthodox Church independent from the Serbian Orthodox Church.
 In December 2019, Ecumenical Patriarch Bartholomew announced that he "will never grant autocephaly to the so-called Montenegrin Orthodox Church".
 After the 2020 election, the "Law on Freedom of Religion" was changed again by a pro-Serbian majority.
 On 8 July 2022, the Montenegrin government approved an agreement which obliges it to register all Orthodox churches and monasteries as belonging to the SOC and it has to seek SOC's approval before giving permission to the construction of new ones.

 In May 2022, the Council of bishops of the UOC-MP has cutting ties with ROC over handling, perceived betrayal, and consequences of the 2022 Russian invasion of Ukraine.
 In May 2022, the Lithuanian Orthodox Church asked Moscow to grant it autonomy.
 The ROC appointed to committee to consider it.
+A new request was made in March 2026.

-On 22 July 2022, there was an Call for the exclusion of the Russian Orthodox Church from the World Council of Churches.
+On 22 July 2022, there was a Call for the exclusion of the Russian Orthodox Church from the World Council of Churches.
 Signers included members of the Romanian and Greek churches; Sergei Chapnin of the ROC itself; priest Sergey Berezhnoy, Oleksandr Brodetskyi, protopriest Andriy Dudchenko, protopriest Vitaliy Eismonth, Liudmyla Fylypovych and Konstantin Sigov of the OCU; Georgi Kapriev of the Bulgarian Church; Gayle Woloschak of the Ukrainian Orthodox Church of the USA and Paul Gavrilyuk of the Orthodox Church in America.